Skip to main content

 Assignment of metadata elements to levels

 The assignment of metadata elements to levels is defined by a list of LEVELS:LevelMetadataElement.
-This element has the following 7 attributes:
+This element has the following seven attributes:

 accessorNameRef